Hyatt’s New Alila Mayakoba Opens, Replacing Andaz After Renovation

 Alila Mayakoba rates & points requirements

-With the Alila Mayakoba now accepting reservations, what are rates like?
+With the Alila Mayakoba now open, what are rates like?
 For those redeeming points, this is a Category 6 World of Hyatt property, meaning a free night redemption in a standard room costs 21,000-29,000 points per night.
 Meanwhile a free night redemption in a standard suite costs 36,000-44,000 points per night.

 Alila Mayakoba rate in points